 What Is TIF, and Why Does It Matter?

+Tax Increment Financing is not a new tax.
+It does not raise anyone’s tax rate.
+Instead, TIF captures the increase in property tax revenue — the “increment” — that a new development project generates, and directs that increase toward paying for costs associated with that project.
 Here is how it works in simple terms.
 Before a project is built, a piece of land generates a certain amount of property tax revenue each year.
 That is the original assessed value.
 After a development is completed, the land and improvements are worth more, so property taxes go up.
 The difference between the new, higher amount and the original assessed value is the increment.
 Under TIF, that increment is set aside and used to repay the costs that made the project possible.

 The original tax revenue continues flowing to the city, county, schools, and other taxing jurisdictions as usual.
 Nothing changes about those funds.
 Only the increment is redirected, and only for a limited period — up to 30 years under Mississippi law.
 When the TIF period ends, all revenue, including what was the increment, flows back to every taxing body at full value.